 \section{Related Work}

 \paragraph{Differentiable Sorting Algorithms.} To allow us to differentiate a sorting algorithm, \citet{GroverA2019iclr} have proposed the continuous relaxation of $\argsort$ operator, which is named NeuralSort.
-In this work the output of NeuralSort only satisfies the row-stochastic matrix property, although \citet{GroverA2019iclr} attempt to employ a gradient-based optimization strategy in learning a neural sorting algorithm. \citet{CuturiM2019neurips} propose the smoothed ranking and sorting operators using optimal transport, which is the natural relaxation for assignments.
+In this work, the output of NeuralSort only satisfies the row-stochastic matrix property, although \citet{GroverA2019iclr} attempt to employ a gradient-based optimization strategy in learning a neural sorting algorithm. \citet{CuturiM2019neurips} propose a smoothed ranking and sorting operator using optimal transport, which is the natural relaxation for assignments.
 To reduce the cost of the optimal transport, the Sinkhorn algorithm~\citep{CuturiM2013neurips} is used.
-Then, the reference~\citep{BlondelM2020icml} has proposed the first differentiable sorting and ranking operators with $\calO(n \log n)$ time and $\calO(n)$ space complexities, which is named Fast Rank \& Sort, by constructing differentiable operators as projections on permutahedron.
-The work~\citep{PetersenF2021icml} has suggested a differentiable sorting network with relaxed conditional swap functions.
-Recently, the same authors analyze the characteristics of the relaxation of monotonic conditional swap functions, and propose several monotonic swap functions, e.g., Cauchy and optimal monotonic functions~\citep{PetersenF2022iclr}.
+Then, \citet{BlondelM2020icml} have proposed a differentiable sorting and ranking operator with $\calO(n \log n)$ time and $\calO(n)$ space complexities, which is named Fast Rank \& Sort, by constructing differentiable operators as projections on permutahedron. \citet{PetersenF2021icml} have suggested a differentiable sorting network with relaxed conditional swap functions.
+Recently, the same authors analyze the characteristics of the relaxation of monotonic conditional swap functions, and propose several monotonic swap functions, e.g., the Cauchy and optimal monotonic functions~\citep{PetersenF2022iclr}.

 \paragraph{Permutation-Equivariant Networks.} A seminal architecture, long short-term memory~\citep{HochreiterS97neco} can be used in modeling a sequence without any difficulty, and a sequence-to-sequence model~\citep{SutskeverI2014neurips} can be employed to cope with a sequence.
-However, as discussed in the work~\citep{VinyalsO2016iclr}, an unordered sequence can have good orderings, by analyzing the effects of permutation thoroughly. \citet{ZaheerM2017neurips} propose a permutation-invariant or permutation-equivariant network, named Deep Sets, and prove the permutation invariance and permutation equivariance of the proposed models.
-By utilizing a Transformer network~\citep{VaswaniA2017neurips}, \citet{LeeJ2019icml} propose a permutation-equivariant network.
+However, as discussed in the work by~\citet{VinyalsO2016iclr}, an unordered sequence can have good orderings, by analyzing the effects of permutation thoroughly. \citet{ZaheerM2017neurips} propose a permutation-invariant or permutation-equivariant network, named Deep Sets, and prove the permutation invariance and permutation equivariance of the proposed models.
+By utilizing the Transformer network~\citep{VaswaniA2017neurips}, \citet{LeeJ2019icml} have proposed a permutation-equivariant network.